turingschool/curriculum-site/module4/projects/solo_stretch_tech/index.md

 4. Plan for job searching moving forward
   - What is your strategy in the coming weeks to secure a job?
 5. Organizing your post-grad time
   - Show us your calendar for the first 2 weeks post-graduation.
+This should include time for working on your Stretch Tech project AND job hunt activities.